- Can you teach lighting ?

 - People get frustrated and do not feel valued which results in a lack of investment and motivation.

 This process was applied on a department level and made our lives much easier.
 We would have much less steps in the chain of command.
-That’s we did on Lego Batman and this is probably the reason why I felt so fulfilled on this show.
+This is probably the reason why I felt so fulfilled on Lego Batman.

 Fulfill your contract